↑

 Don’t try to get all fancy gourmet and make grilled spam with a glazed onion sauce, creamy cheddar risotto, and a side of parmesan potato stacks.

 Look for backpacking recipes that let you cook everything together in one pot or pan.
-And do as much meal prep as possible at home.
+And then do as much meal prep as possible at home.

 • Pre-measure and package dry ingredients